 The final stop on this 2 days in Milan itinerary is another iconic landmark; Arco della Pace (Arch of Peace).
 At sunset, you’ll find many locals sat on the steps surrounding the arch watching the sun go down.

 Building of the Triumphal Arch began in 1807 to commemorate Napoleon’s victories.
-However, construction ground to a halt when Milan was invaded by the Austrian Empire.
+However, construction ground to a halt when the Austrian Empire invaded Milan.
 The arch was finally completed in 1838 to celebrate the Italian unification.

 If you prefer to have your Milan itinerary taken care of, you can always opt to book a tour:

 Day one of this Milan itinerary focused on seeing all the top sights in Milan’s historic city centre.

 For Day 2, you’ll venture a little further from the heart of the city.
 Realistically, Milan is pretty small so you won’t have to go too far!